SilverBright/Amazon_Charts/README.md

 Press [2] to see a list of the top 20 books sold in non-fiction.
 Type "exit" to exit the program.

-Note: Pressing any other key will display an error message and promt the user to make a correct entry.
+Note: Pressing any other key will display an error message and prompt the user to make a correct entry.

 Users will see a list of the following attributes, for each book: